jnozzi/cocoadev.com/markdown/NSMenuCategory.md

  @end

-The General/NSMenuItem protocol is now deprecated, edited all id <General/NSMenuItem> to General/NSMenuItem*.
+The NSMenuItem protocol is now deprecated, edited all id <NSMenuItem> to NSMenuItem*.

-General/Category:CocoaDevUsersAdditions
+Category:CocoaDevUsersAdditions